-This is one of the most frequently applied qualitative methods in UX research.
+This is one of the most common user research methods for gathering qualitative data.
 With in-depth interviews, you conduct a series of face-to-face conversations with a target group.
 These conversations are designed to gain detailed insight from users and learn about their opinions, behaviours and experiences.

 So if you want to find out what users feel about a product you’ve just released, or to collect data to build customer personas, or you want to know what needs improvement – that’s what IDIs are for.

 You have several types of IDIs to choose from: